Marall Nasiri: Career

+She played Lottie in a Rickard Günther-directed staging of Don Juan in Soho at Stockholm City Theatre in 2007.
+The production received a generally negative review from Jenny Aschenbrenner in Dagens Nyheter; she found Nasiri's character overtly stereotypical and unconvincing.
+The following year, she appeared in a theatre student graduation programme.
+In 2011, Nasiri was featured in Yvonne, prinsessa av Burgund at Backa Theatre in Gothenburg.
+She starred in a Sveriges Radio P1 drama Någonas heder, which was broadcast on 21 January 2012 to coincide with the tenth anniversary of the murder of Fadime Sahindal.
+Nasiri played Zahra, an ambitious high school student who finds herself threatened by family upheaval and honour culture after being seen with a male classmate.
+That March, she was in Mattias Andersson's adaptation of August Strindberg's A Dream Play, which was presented on the Klara stage of Stockholm City Theatre.
+It used an experimental structure, blending Strindberg's original text with real-life sociological interviews and new fictional elements.
+Critic Leif Zern deemed the production a "masterpiece" (mästerverket) and a "miraculously vibrant performance" (mirakulöst levande föreställning).
+She also appeared in Utopia 2012, another experimental, interview-based Andersson stage production at Backa Theatre in October.

-One of her early roles was as Lottie in Don Juan in Soho at Stockholm City Theater in 2007, directed by Rickard Günther.
-In 2011, Nasiri was featured in Yvonne, prinsessa av Burgund at Backa Theater.
-Her performance as shop assistant Valeria in Jag ringer mina bröder at Stockholm City Theater in 2013 was praised by Ingegärd Waaranperä in Dagens Nyheter.
-She also appeared in the premiere of Jonas Hassen Khemiri's play Ungefär lika med at the Royal Dramatic Theater in Stockholm.
+In 2013, Stockholm City Theatre staged Jag ringer mina bröder, written by Jonas Hassen Khemiri and directed by Farnaz Arbabi.
+The play, which explores themes of racial profiling and alienation in the wake of the 2010 Stockholm bombings, featured Nasiri as the protagonist's love interest, Valeria.
+Her performance received praise from Ingegärd Waaranperä of Dagens Nyheter.
+She also appeared in the premiere of Jonas Hassen Khemiri's play Ungefär lika med at the Royal Dramatic Theatre in Stockholm.

 She played the grieving wife of a murdered fertility doctor in the third season of The Bridge (2015).

-From 2016–2017, she was a primary member of the ensemble cast of Syrror.

-She appeared as Harper in a 2018 stage production of Angels in America at the Royal Dramatic Theater.
+From 2016 to 2017, she was a primary member of the ensemble cast of Syrror.
+She appeared as Harper in a 2018 stage production of Angels in America at the Royal Dramatic Theatre.
 She had a minor role in Quicksand (2019) as a compassionate prison guard.

-In 2021, she made her directorial debut with a production of De livrädda at the Riksteatern.
+In 2021, she made her directorial debut with a production of De livrädda at the National Swedish Touring Theatre.

 She played Maryam in Opponent, a 2023 drama written and directed by Milad Alami.
-Nasiri won a Guldbagge Award for Best Actress in a Leading Role for her performance in Opponent.
+Nasiri won a Guldbagge Award for Best Actress in a Leading Role for this performance.
+She dedicated the award to political prisoners in Iran, and had written the names of 71 of them on her upper body.
 Later that year, she played Polly Peachum in a Swedish-language adaptation of The Threepenny Opera.
 She appeared in the 11th season of The Sandhamn Murders as a new police chief in 2025.